-Sovereign House Gh started the Computer Learning Programme for children in Salford, Greater Manchester.
+Sovereign House Gh started the Computer Learning Programme for children in Bury and Salford, Greater Manchester.
 It’s a story with many plot twists, that are still being continued today.
 It’s the story of how one woman, Irene – Founder of Sovereign House Gh, saw a need and made something happen.
 Sovereign House Gh works to empower and improve the lives of disadvantaged children.
-Irene and her husband, after relocating to Greater Manchester, were heartbroken to hear of the poverty affecting families in Salford, one of the most deprived areas in Britain, and were desperate to do something about it.
+Irene and her husband, after relocating to Greater Manchester, were heartbroken to hear of the poverty affecting families in Bury and Salford, which are among the most deprived areas in Britain, and were desperate to do something about it.
 They could see the untapped potential in the children of Salford, and this drove them to create change.

 It all started with research.
-For Irene and her husband, this looked like simply starting conversations with people in Salford.
+For Irene and her husband, this looked like simply starting conversations with people in Salford and Bury.
 Very quickly, they noticed a theme developing.
 We all know that computers are used everywhere – every workplace is run by them, and most homes have one.
-But in Salford, many people cannot afford to buy one, meaning that many local school children were falling behind with their work, due to a lack of IT knowledge.
+But in Salford and towns around Bury, many people cannot afford to buy one, meaning that many local school children were falling behind with their work, due to a lack of IT knowledge.
 Irene knew that computer skills are increasingly in demand in the job market.
 If these kids had somewhere to learn these valuable skills, their chances of bettering their lives and being successful in school and beyond would skyrocket!
 Her idea of launching a computer learning programme was born.
 Once she shared her vision with the team and agreed by the board, the next challenge was to find a location…

 They wasted no time scouring the local area for a venue to host their Computer Learning Programme for the children of Salford.
 Driving around the area, one day Irene spotted Langworthy Cornerstone Community Centre.
 It stood out to her, so she went inside, asking to speak to John Phillips, the Chief Officer of the centre.
 Later on, during her meeting with John, Irene told him all about her idea for the programme, but was honest about not having money to pay for the use of the computer suite.
 Surprised at being asked for a freebie, John agreed to allow Sovereign House Gh to use the IT suite for a few months, initially.
 Amazed at John’s generosity, Irene immediately started her workshop.